Transformational leadership: Outcomes

 In Leadership and Performance Beyond Expectations, Bernard Bass states some leaders are only able to extract competent effort from their employees, while others inspire extraordinary effort.
 Transformational leadership is the key (Bass, 1985).
 Implementing transformational leadership has many positive outcomes not only in the workplace but in other situations as well.
 Evidence shows that each of the previously talked about four components of transformational leadership are significantly associated with positive emotions and outcomes in the workplace as well as in team projects performed online.
 These four components are significantly associated with higher job satisfaction and the effectiveness of the employees.
 Both intellectual stimulation and inspirational motivation are associated with a higher degree of positive emotions such as enthusiasm, happiness, and a sense of pride in the follower's life and work.

-Companies seem to be transforming everywhere; growth and culture change are a focus within their core strategies.
-It is not necessarily about cost structure, but about finding new ways to grow.
-Models need to be produced to help leaders create the future.
-Kent Thirty, CEO of DaVita, chose the name DaVita, Italian for “giving life,” and settled on a list of core values that included service excellence, teamwork, accountability, and fun.
 A transformational leader inspires and follows the employee's self-interests, while a transactional leader manages and reinforces generally without employee consideration.
 Aligning the organization with transformational leaders by committing, being involved, and developing with the employees can lead to higher job satisfaction and motivation.

 When transformational leadership was used in a nursing environment, researchers found that it led to an increase in organizational commitment.
 A separate study examined that way that transformational leadership and transactional leadership compare when implemented into an online class.
 The results of this study indicate that transformational leadership increases cognitive effort while transactional leadership decreases it.